-The BUF16820 is able to write to the OTP memory of a single DAC, or multiple DACs in a single communication transaction.
-DAC addresses begin with 00000 (corresponding to DAC_1) through 01101 (corresponding to DAC_14).
-Addresses 10010 and 10011 correspond to V{COM1} and $V{COM2},$ respectively.
-Address 10100 corresponds to the write disable bit.
+The BUF20820 is able to write to the OTP memory of a single DAC, or multiple DACs in a single communication transaction.
+DAC addresses begin with 00000 (which corresponds to DAC_1) through 10011 (which corresponds to $V{COM OUT2}$).

 When programming the OTP memory, the analog supply voltage must be between 8.5V and 18V.